lenoxbe/gmail_documentation/_posts/2023-07-23-interface.md

 		- Adding a star to an email
 		- Creating an event (which is beyond the scope of this documentation)
 		- Create a filter for emails
-		- Mute the conversation (which will automatically archive emails in that message thread, removing them from your inbox)
+		- Mute the conversation (which will automatically archive emails in that message thread, removing them from the inbox)